 What? she thought.
 It’s like he can read my emotions.
 Like he can see. . . .

 But no, that was impossible.
 Her hair hadn’t changed colors, at least not discernibly.
 Still, color was a strange thing here.
 She glanced at him, trying to perceive a change around them.
-And, as she did, she was able to discern something interesting.
-In a pool around Tridees, the grass seemed just a little more colorful.
+And, as she did, she noticed something interesting.
+In a pool around Tridees, the grass seemed just a shade more colorful.

 Breath, she thought.
 Of course he’d have some!
 He’s one of the most powerful men in the kingdom.